VirtoCommerce/vc-module-content/docs/theme-management.md

 # Theme Management

+Virtocommerce Theme is a frontend application for your ecommerce websites.
+The default Theme is included into the VC Content Module and provided out of the box.
+The default theme consists of the following folders:

+1. Assets;
+1. Config;
+1. Layouts;
+1. Locales;
+1. Snippets;
+1. Social;
+1. Templates.

+Each folder contains files that define the Storefront UI.
-The theme structure should be predefined in advance, containing folders and files for editing the theme.
-The files are used for creating the Storefront UI.
+The theme structure should be predefined in advance and is created by a developer.

-VirtoCommenrce Content Module provides one default theme and possibility to add as many themes as necessary.
+VirtoCommenrce Content Module allows adding as many themes as necessary.
 There is also a possibility to set an active theme, that will be displayed on Storefront.

 ![Theme View](media/screen-theme-view.png)